Responsive Web Design Testing Checklist: All You Need to Know

 2. Test Fonts On Multiple Devices

 To visually appeal to the users, developers use various fonts and design methods to write text on their website.
 These fonts may or may not be supported universally and may transform into random characters or codes in devices that depend on the encoding format.
-Therefore, it is crucial to test the fonts on multiple devices before pushing it for real responsive testing.
+Therefore, it is crucial to test the fonts on multiple devices before pushing it for real website mobile responsive testing.

 The above image shows how the font-face method is supported across various browsers.